Why Most Video Is Watched Without Sound

 - video embedded in email or web pages, which many viewers open in a quiet environment

-Environments where audio simply does not work
+Environments where audio does not work

 Even viewers who would normally use sound are sometimes in situations where they cannot.